 Without Nelson Mandela’s commitment to the abolition of apartheid in the face of oppression and imprisonment, the world could be a very different place.
-It is because of Mandela, and others like him, many more people live a free and fair life.
+He represents equality, fairness, democracy, and freedom in an often unequal, unfair, and undemocratic world.

-He is the first Chinese citizen to be awarded a Nobel Prize of any kind while residing in China and is the third person to be awarded the Nobel Peace Prize while in prison or detention, after Germany’s Carl von Ossietzky (1935) and Aung San Suu Kyi (1991).
+During his fourth prison term, he was awarded the 2010 Nobel Peace Prize for “his long and non-violent struggle for fundamental human rights in China.”
+He was the first Chinese citizen to be awarded a Nobel Prize while residing in China and the third person to be awarded the Nobel Peace Prize while in prison or detention, after Germany’s Carl von Ossietzky (1935) and Aung San Suu Kyi (1991).

 Martin Luther King Jr.

-King was arrested 5 times, and wrote his second most influential speech whilst in prison in 1963 for protesting against the treatment of the black community in Birmingham, Alabama.
-Letter From Birmingham Jail, which was written on the margins of a newspaper and smuggled out of the prison, defends the strategy of nonviolent resistance to racism, arguing that people have a moral responsibility to break unjust laws.
+King was arrested five times in his life.
+He wrote his second most influential speech, “Letter From Birmingham Jail,” while in prison in 1963 for protesting against the treatment of the black community in Birmingham, Alabama.
+This speech, which was written on the margins of a newspaper and smuggled out of the prison, defends the strategy of nonviolent resistance to racism, arguing that people have a moral responsibility to break unjust laws.

-During her journey she was asked by a conductor to give up her seat to a white passenger, but she refused, and she was arrested for disobeying an Alabama law requiring black people to relinquish seats to white people when the bus was full.
+On the evening of December 1, 1955, Parks sat at the front of a bus in Alabama, heading home after a long day of work.
+During her journey, she was asked by a conductor to give up her seat to a white passenger.
+She refused and was arrested for disobeying an Alabama law requiring black people to relinquish seats to white people when the bus was full.

 Susan B, as some gender studies students know her, is an American social reformer and feminist who played a pivotal role in the women’s suffrage movement.

-Actively involved in social justice from a young age, Anthony and friend Elizabeth Cady Stanton, founded the Women’s Loyal National League, which conducted the largest petition drive in the nation’s history up to that time, collecting nearly 400,000 signatures in support of the abolition of slavery.
-In 1866, they initiated the American Equal Rights Association, which campaigned for equal rights for both women and African Americans, and in 1872, Anthony was arrested for voting in her hometown of Rochester, New York, and convicted in a widely publicised trial.
+Actively involved in social justice from a young age, Anthony and her friend, Elizabeth Cady Stanton, founded the Women’s Loyal National League.
+This league conducted the largest petition drive in the nation’s history up to that time, collecting nearly 400,000 signatures in support of the abolition of slavery.
+In 1866, they initiated the American Equal Rights Association, which campaigned for equal rights for both women and African Americans.

+In 1872, Anthony was arrested for voting in her hometown of Rochester, New York, and convicted in a widely publicised trial.
 Although she refused to pay the fine, the authorities declined to take further action.
 In 1878, Anthony and Stanton arranged for Congress to be presented with an amendment giving women the right to vote.
-Popularly known as the Anthony Amendment, it became the Nineteenth Amendment to the U.S. Constitution in 1920!
+Popularly known as the Anthony Amendment, it became the 19th amendment to the U.S. Constitution in 1920.

 Under pressure and being threatened with a 10-20 year sentence or even execution, Roxana falsely confessed to being a spy.
 She quickly realized this was a mistake and recanted her confession — knowing this would jeopardize her freedom.
-Instead of freeing her, her case was sent to trial, sentencing her in eight years of prison.
+Instead of freeing her, her case was sent to trial, sentencing her to eight years of prison.

-“I learned that maybe other people can hurt my body, maybe they could imprison me, but I did not need to fear those who hurt my body, because they could not hurt my soul, unless I let them.”
+“I learned that maybe other people can hurt my body, maybe they could imprison me, but I did not need to fear those who hurt my body, because they could not hurt my soul unless I let them.”